Transforming Lives in the Image of Christ to the Glory of God

 The learning targets here are commensurate with the earliest developmental stages.
 Basic instruction regarding the love of God, simple Bible stories and the concept of church is expected.

 Class configurations change due to the numbers of children in an age group at any given time.
-Generally, we offer classes for infants, one-year-olds, two and three year olds and four and five year olds.
+Generally, we offer nursery for infants, Preschool Toddler and Older Preschool classes.
 All classes are led by loving, well-trained teachers who follow our published policies on child protection.
 (Click here to read those policies.)
 Our preschool wing is located on the second floor off the main hallway behind the Sanctuary.

 Kindergarten through Sixth Grade

 The learning targets here focus on developing a working knowledge of the Bible and becoming conversant in the main biblical narrative.
 The need for and path of salvation is an annual focus in the oldest age group.

 This community is divided into grade level classes as enrollment dictates.
 Presently, there are three groups: Kindergarten-1st grade, 2nd - 3rd grade, and 4th - 5th grade.
 Sixth grade is a soft transition year.
 Since our school systems are different, your family is able to decide if your child is ready to move to our Youth Department or if they would benefit from spending the next year in Children's Ministry.
 As with our preschool, all classes are led by loving, well-trained teachers who follow our published polices on child protection.(Click here to read those policies.)

 Our Children’s Wing is on the first floor of our education building on the 9th Street side.